Harbilt Electric Trucks: History

 The range was expanded by the addition of the model 685 low loader, a 3-wheeled truck for moving goods around factories, the model 790 tow truck, which was a ride-on 3-wheeler, and various models of forklift truck.
 Most of these were not road vehicles.
 A number of 790 tow trucks were supplied to the airline Pan Am for use at Heathrow Airport, while customers for the 685 power units included Leyland Motors and the Scottish company TPS.
 The company suffered a downturn in its profitability in 1957, but recovered soon afterwards, helped by an order for sanitation trucks from Pan Am.
 Another part of the recovery was sales of ride-on milk floats.
 Their first design, the 735, had been built in 1956, and one of the earliest examples was bought back from the dairy who ran it, and is now part of the Leicestershire County Collection.
 It was displayed at Snibston Discovery Museum until that closed in 2015.
 Harbilt offered three other designs, the 750, 760 and 850.
 The 750 had a 72-volt battery and a wide body, whereas the 760 was narrower and had a 36-volt battery.
 The 850 was a development of the 750.
 All featured cabs with rounded body panels made from fibreglass, which were bought in from a third party ready for attaching to the chassis.
 The 750 had a range of 25–30 miles, and could travel at speeds up to 18 mph with a payload of 25 cwt.
-Harbilt showcased the 750 and 760 models at the 1959 Diary Show, and also displayed a 20 cwt pedestrian controlled model on their stand.
+Harbilt showcased the 750 and 760 models at the 1959 Dairy Show, and also displayed a 20 cwt pedestrian controlled model on their stand.

 The 900 range was the next to be introduced, beginning with the 916 and the 924, and later the 936.
 The final two digits referred to the number of 2-volt cells that formed the battery.
 The vehicle was similar to the 760, but was somewhat wider.
 A model 808 was also added at some point.

 The Dairyliner range was announced in September 1970 and showcased at the Royal International Dairy Show held at Olympia in October.
 It was initially available in two models, with 24 and 36 cell batteries.
 The smaller battery size gave a top speed of 14 mph while the bigger battery increased the top speed to 22 mph.
 The vehicle was designed for a payload of 30 cwt, and much of it was made from reinforced and ABS plastics.
 The front wheels were at the extreme front of the vehicle, with entrance and exit from the cab through angled openings behind the wheels.
 Options for bi-fold doors or roller blinds to seal the exits were available, as were produce cupboards, for the storage of other products besides milk.
 The Dairyliner range expanded to include eight variations of vehicle.